Blackboard Resources for Faculty

 Solution Center: This knowledge base has solution articles based on frequently asked questions and is accessible to faculty and students.
 You can search the articles by keyword or browse by category.

 Blackboard Support Request: If you can’t find an answer to your question in the Solution Center, you can submit a Blackboard Support Request from your OKTA dashboard.
-If you don't see the Blackboard Support Tile when you log into OKTA, submit an IT Support request in OKTA or contact your program/department chairperson.

 Learning Management System (LMS)